Backends

 Jump to navigation Jump to search

 A backend is part of the engine that handles some low-level task like displaying graphics and can be swapped out for a replacement which achieves the same thing in a different way, usually by using a different library.
 The OHRRPGCE uses several different backends for graphics and music.
 Different builds of the engine are available with differing backends or other "compile-time" options.
-Actually you can only get non-standard nightly builds; if you want a non-standard stable release you either need to compile it yourself, or use a nightly build from a nearby date.
+We provide a far greater range of backends nightly builds.
+For stable releases, the "win95" Windows builds and the 32-bit Mac builds use gfx_sdl + music_sdl instead of the default gfx_sdl2 + music_sdl2, but if you anything else you either need to compile it yourself, or use a nightly build.

 The easiest way to see which backends you are using is to run Game or Custom.
 At the bottom of the initial screen you'll see a line like "OHRRPGCE wip 20160610 directx/sdl" meaning gfx_directx and music_sdl.
 You can also examine c/g_debug.txt for lines starting with gfx_### or music_### (don't be fooled by the version info line, which lists all backends compiled in).